Zendesk Talk automatically creates a ticket in Support for many types of call. Use this article to understand how these calls become tickets.

 Merging tickets when a call is about an existing ticket

 Sometimes, callers might contact you about an issue for which a Zendesk Support ticket has already been created.
 To handle this situation, complete the call and add comments as needed to the new ticket.
 You can then merge the new ticket with the existing ticket.

 The phone number shown at the top of a ticket is the phone number that caused the ticket to be created.
-When merging 2 tickets that both have a voice comment, the number that caused the creation of the ticket being merged into will be shown.
+When merging two tickets that both have a voice comment, the number that caused the creation of the ticket being merged into will be shown.

-For information about merging tickets, see Merging tickets.
+For details, see Merging tickets.